Noodle-ai/mlflow_part2_dockerEnv/README.rst

 Serving the Model (Local REST API Server)
 """""""""""""""""""""""""""""""""""""""""

-Now that you have packaged your model using the MLproject convention and have identified the best model, it is time to deploy the model using MLflow Models.
-An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools - for example, real-time serving through a REST API or batch inference on Apache Spark.
+Now that you have packaged your model using the MLproject convention and have identified the best model, it's time to deploy the model using MLflow Models.
+A MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools - for example, real-time serving through a REST API or batch inference on Apache Spark.

 In the example training code above, after training the linear regression model, a function in MLflow saved the model as an artifact within the run.